decentralized-identity/didwebvh/spec/specification.md

   the [[ref: DID Log entries]] must be witnessed, further verification of the [[ref: witness]] proofs must be carried out, as defined in the [DID Witnesses](#did-witnesses) section of this specification.
-11. If any verifications fail, discard the DID as invalid with an error message.
+11. If any of the DID verifications outlined in this process fail, discard the DID as invalid with an error message.

 On completing the processing and successful verification of all [[ref: entries]] in the [[ref: DID Log]], respond to the DID resolution request, including the